Tipping In Turkey: Simple Guide for Travelers

 • Ignoring the Hidden Heroes: Do not forget the smaller services.
 Hotel cleaners, hammam attendants, and luggage porters often rely on tips more heavily than high-end restaurant staff.

-Tourist checking the restaurant bill for a service charge (servis) before leaving a cash tip
+Tourist checking the restaurant bill for a service charge before leaving a cash tip in Turkey

 Frequently Asked Questions About Tipping